-4 Resolve 95% of complaints using the Company's Complaints Resolution Process without escalation to the Electricity and Gas Complaints Commissioner.
+Resolve 95% of complaints using the Company's Complaints Resolution Process without escalation to the Electricity and Gas Complaints Commissioner.
 (Achieved) Achieve a minimum 90% overall satisfaction rating in the annual independent customer survey.
-(Achieved) Investigate opportunities for increased mobility in terms of field communications and customer information systems.
+(Achieved) Expand the use of tablet-based data access and collection to more team members and fault response.
 (Achieved) Continue to negotiate updated Use of System Agreements with energy retailers.
 (Continuing)